stvliu/thingsboard.github.io/_includes/docs/reference/performance-aws-instances.md

 <details markdown="1">
 <summary>
-Setup the ThingsBoard instance on AWS EC2
+Setup the GridLinks instance on AWS EC2
 </summary>

 Use the Docker Compose file listed below to setup the AWS EC2 instance based on the [instruction](https://github.com/thingsboard/performance-tests).